Bringing the Community Together to Work Toward Racial Justice.

-What role does a 101-year organization play upon discerning its history, acknowledging its complicity and embracing its accountability?
+What role does a 102-year-old organization play upon discerning its history, acknowledging its complicity, and embracing its accountability?

 This is our work, even as we encourage others to find ways to be active participants in transforming our community.